 Is Big IP Edge Client VPN the same as a regular VPN client?

 Big IP Edge Client VPN is a VPN client designed to work with F5 BIG-IP APM-based infrastructure, offering enterprise-grade policy control, MFA integration, and centralized management.
 It serves the same fundamental purpose as other VPN clients but is tightly integrated with BIG-IP-based access policies.
+Best VPN for USA Travelling in 2026

 How do I install the BIG-IP Edge Client on Windows?